 Subheads are hugely important in copy…but often overlooked for their power.

 And the reason is simple.
 As humans, we have very short attention spans (proven by science).
-Which means your prospect’s mind will veer off when reading your copy.
+This means your prospect’s mind will veer off when reading your copy.

 If that happens, and their attention stays off, they won’t understand the benefits of what you’re showing, and worse yet…they’ll leave your page.
 Likely never to return!

 And subheads are the key to pull them back!